 The warm reception Detective Varg received suggests that, though it will take time for ‘Nordic blanc’ to outdo ‘Nordic noir’, Varg and his team are here to stay.
 With projects that include collaborating with the BBC Symphony Orchestra, alongside his twelve honorary doctorates and awards from Botswana and the United States, so, it seems, is Alexander McCall Smith.

-The Department of Sensitive Crimes is available to buy now, published by Little, Brown.
+The Department of Sensitive Crimes is available to buy now, published by Little, Brown and Co.